Paul A. Chase: World War I

 First assigned to the 151st Depot Brigade at Camp Devens, Massachusetts, after completing his initial training Chase was assigned to the 304th Infantry Regiment a subordinate command of the 76th Division.
 By September 1918, Chase was attending the signal school at the 1st Depot Division in France, where he was trained to lay telephone cable and install and operate field telephones and switchboards.
-Subsequently assigned to the headquarters of the 148th Infantry Regiment, a unit of the 37th Division, he took part in combat during October and November, including the Battle of Saint-Mihiel, and fighting around Avocourt during the Meuse-Argonne Offensive.
+Subsequently, assigned to the headquarters of the 148th Infantry Regiment, a unit of the 37th Division, he took part in combat during October and November, including the Battle of Saint-Mihiel, and fighting around Avocourt during the Meuse-Argonne Offensive.

 Chase remained in Europe for post-war occupation duty, and was promoted to corporal in December 1918.
 He returned to the United States in April 1919, and was discharged at Camp Devens.
 After the war, he took part in organizing the American Legion in Vermont, and was the state organization's first finance officer.

 Following his discharge from the Army, Chase joined the Vermont National Guard's 43rd Infantry Division.
 He was promoted to sergeant, and served until being discharged in 1923.

-Early career
+Interwar career

 After the war, Chase studied law with his father and brother.
 In January 1921, he was appointed assistant secretary of the Vermont Senate, and in March, he was elected Brattleboro's grand juror (prosecutor in the municipal court).
 Chase was admitted to the bar in 1922, and practiced as a member of his father's firm.

 In February 1925, Chase was appointed as Vermont's Commissioner of Taxes.
 He served until July 1925, when he resigned in order to accept appointment as special assistant to John G. Sargent during Sargent's term as United States Attorney General.
 After Sargent left office at the end of Calvin Coolidge's presidency in 1929, Chase remained on the staff of Sargent's successor William D. Mitchell in order to facilitate the transition between Sargent and Mitchell.

-Continued career

 In July 1930, Chase joined the Ludlow law firm of Sargent and William W. Stickney.
 He also joined the board of directors of the Ludlow Savings Bank and Trust Company, and later served as the bank's president.
 In 1934, Chase returned to the National Guard and was commissioned as a captain of Infantry.
 In 1938, he transferred his military membership to the Organized Reserve Corps, and he was commissioned as a captain in the Judge Advocate General Corps.